 Baltimore is an urban area made of distinct neighborhoods with excellent shops and fine dining.
 Known for its railroads and waterways, Baltimore was nicknamed The Charm City in the 70s when developers sought to revive the downtown area, which is now booming.

-Baltimore residents often spend free time at farmers markets, art crawls, HON Fest and wine festivals.
+Upon moving to the Baltimore area, residents often spend free time at farmers markets, art crawls, HON Fest and wine festivals.
 Those who frequent the city know that delicious seafood is always on the menu.
 With beaches two hours away and mountains only an hour away, recreational opportunities are always at your fingertips.

 Popular attractions in Baltimore you won’t want to miss: